What is an Ecommerce business?

 Different Types of eCommerce Websites.

-The Business to Business e-commerce relates to the sales between business entities.
-This type of commerce transaction involves a manufacturer, wholesaler, and retailer.
+Business to Business e-commerce relates to the sales between business entities.
+For example, this type of commerce transaction involves a manufacturer, wholesaler, and retailer.

 It is considered the largest e-commerce model.
 B2B reduces the cycle time leading to higher productivity at a lowered cost.